conley97/Streaming-Service-Recommendations/README.md

 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE.md file for details.

 ## Acknowledgments

 Special thanks to The Movie Database (TMDb) for providing the data.